 The ultimate Welsh pick-me-up is a slice of bara brith smothered in butter.
 The tea-infused bread, sprinkled with dried fruit, dates back to the 19th century and still holds pride of place on the counter of cafes and coffee shops throughout Wales.

 Though thought to have been first eaten in the west of England, faggots became a staple meal in South Wales in the 19th century, due to the dish being inexpensive to make and very filling when eaten.
-The large meatballs, made from minced off-cuts and usually served with mash potato and gravy, remains a permanent fixture on Welsh pub menus today.
+This dish was often taken to work (encased in a tin lunch box) by miners, as they provided vital nourishment for the strenuous work of mining.
+The large meatballs, made from minced offal (usually liver), and usually served with mash potato and gravy, remains a permanent fixture on Welsh pub menus today.

 Perhaps the best-loved of all Welsh treats, these small, circular cakes are dusted in sugar and provide the perfect accompaniment to a hot cup of tea.
-Also known as bakestones (after the flat, metallic utensil used to traditionally cook them), Welsh cakes usually contain sultanas, but versions with chocolate chips are also common.
+Traditionally cooked on a bakestone, Welsh cakes can also contain sultanas and chocolate chips for a sweeter twist on the original recipe.